openstack/manila/doc/source/admin/everpure_flashblade_driver.rst

 Perform the following steps:

 #.
-Configure the Pure Storage FlashBlade parameters in `manila.conf`
+Configure the Everpure FlashBlade parameters in `manila.conf`
 #.
 Configure/create a share type
 #.
 Restart the services